sarahstrong314/MCR3U/5 - Trigonometry/3 - Related Angles.md

 A **related angle** of a given angle is the acute angle at which the trigonometric ratios have the same magnitude.
 If the given angle is \theta, the related angle is often denoted \theta_r.

 To locate the related angle, first draw the angle in standard position.
-The related angle is between the terminal arm and the x-axis.
+The related angle is between the terminal arm and the $x$-axis.
 Here are some examples.

 | \theta| sin\theta| cos\theta| tan\theta| \theta_r | sin\theta_r | cos\theta_r | tan\theta_r |